top of page

 Parental Preferences

-Meanwhile, there is Ethan, who loves his dad so much, but when tired, has recently decided that only I can hold him.
-Mind you, I am also the only person who can feed him because he will not take a bottle and is just starting purees.
-He is what the internet likes to call a velcro baby.
+Meanwhile, there’s Ethan, who loves his dad so much.
+But when he’s tired, he’s recently decided that only I can hold him.
+Mind you, I’m also the only one who can feed him because he won’t take a bottle and is just starting purees.
+He’s what the internet calls a velcro baby.
 I had never heard that term until this baby.
-He is an amazing baby, happy all the time except when tired, but when he wants to be held, he makes it crystal clear, and that is almost all the time.
-He prefers to be in one of our arms most of the time, and even when he feels like playing in his mat or activity seat, he is constantly checking to make sure we see him seeing us.
-We are officially to the stage where I can not leave his line of sight, even briefly, without him having a full blown meltdown.
+He’s an amazing baby, happy all the time except when tired.
+But when he wants to be held, he makes it crystal clear—and that’s almost all the time.
+He prefers to be in one of our arms most of the time.
+Even when he feels like playing in his mat or activity seat, he’s constantly checking to make sure we see him seeing us.

-I think the point of this post is just that the parental preferences of kids can be both sweet and frustrating, amusing and infuriating.
+I think the point of this post is that the parental preferences of kids can be both sweet and frustrating.
+It’s amusing and infuriating at the same time.
 It can make you feel proud and needed one second and irrelevant and disregarded the next.
 Are you the default parent?
-Or do you and your coparent share the joys and burdens?
-I am genuinely curious how other family dynamics work.
+Or do you and your co-parent share the joys and burdens?
+I’m genuinely curious how other family dynamics work.

 Comments